foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 To make finding aliens a little easier, we've integrated the work started by rrenna and took it from there to finally provide you with an in-engine alien archive browser.
 You can filter by CR, HP, Size, Type, and, of course, name.

 ### Galactic Magic
-* Added all items, including the errata!
+* Added all items, including the errata.
 * Added all the spells.
+* Added Biohacker class features.
-* Added precog class and class features!
+* Added Precog class and class features.
-* Added precog as a spellcasting class to the spell settings.
+* Added Precog as a spellcasting class to the spell settings.

 ### Compendium
 * Added Mountain Eel from AA1 to Alien Archives.